skyxie/ruby-quickstart/readme.txt

 -------------------

 1. On the command line, type "rails ruby-quickstart"
 2. Unzip the files contained in the quickstart_ruby.zip file to that directory, copying files over existing files where necessary.
-3.)
-Open the /config/envirnonment.rb file and modift the following:
-    a.)
-    b.) add the following lines at the bottom: k Note: this will also overwrite environment.rb, to disable ActiveRecord support.
-(This example does not use a database.)
+Note: this will also overwrite environment.rb.
+If you are integrating with an existing system, note the changes and incorporate them manually.
 3. In /config/environment.rb, set ZUORA_USER and ZUORA_PASSWORD to your username/password.
 4. From the root of the directory, type "ruby script/server"
 5. Open a browser and go to http://localhost:3000/signup/action